mrakgr/The-Spiral-Language/readme.md

 # The Spiral Language

+## Overview

 Functional programming language compiling to F# and Cuda C with decent integration for both.
-Is extremely efficient and expressive and boasts having intensional polymorphism and first-class staging.
+Is extremely efficient and expressive, and boasts having intensional polymorphism and first-class staging.
 Made for the sake of making a deep learning library which was too difficult to do in F# itself for its author.

+## Dependencies

+##### For the compiler:

+FParsec
+Visual Studio 2017 F# template (.NET desktop development)

+##### For the Cuda using Spiral libraries:

+ManagedCuda 8.0 + (CUBLAS,CURAND)
+Cuda SDK 8.0 + 9.0 (8.0 for the libraries and 9.0 for the NVCC compiler)
+Visual Studio 2017 C++ tools individual component (VC++ 2017 v141 toolset (x86,x64))

 ## Tutorials